 Learn if your drugs have coverage restrictions or limits

-HAP Senior Plus® plans have additional requirements for coverage or limits on coverage for certain prescription drugs.
+HAP HMO, HMO-POS, PPO and D-SNP plans have additional requirements for coverage or limits on coverage for certain prescription drugs.
 A team of doctors and pharmacists developed these requirements and limits to help us provide quality care and control drug plan costs.

-Find out if a drug you take is subject to these additional requirements or limits by searching for your medication in our drug list (PDF).
+Find out if a drug you take is subject to these additional requirements or limits by searching for your medication in our 2024 Medicare formulary, also known as a drug list.
 To search drug list press Ctrl+F (Command+F for Mac) and type in the name of the drug to see whether it’s included in the covered drug list for your type of plan.
 The drug name will be highlighted.

 If your drug has additional restrictions or limits, you can ask us to make an exception to our coverage rules.